ceejbot/no-more-unicorns/slides.md

 # [fit] What didn't I see?
 # [fit] Women.

 ^ No women on node core, of course.
-Not a lot of women in open source.
-Estimates are hard to come by here, but it falls even further behind the percentage in our industry to start with.
-And no wonder, with idiots like the ones trolling that thread.
+11% of open source developers are women.

 ---